Ganesh Vasudev Mavalankar: Political life

 Mavalankar joined the Indian Independence Movement with the Non-Cooperation Movement.
 He was appointed secretary of the Gujarat Provincial Congress Committee during 1921–22.
 Although he temporarily joined the Swaraj Party in the 1920s, he returned to Gandhi's Salt Satyagraha in 1930.
 After the Congress abandoned its boycott of elections to the pre-independence legislative councils in 1934, Mavalankar was elected to the Bombay Province Legislative Assembly and became its Speaker in 1937.
 Mavalankar remained Speaker of the Bombay Legislative Assembly from 1937 to 1946.
 In 1946, he was elected also to the Central Legislative Assembly.

-Mavalankar remained the President of the Central Legislative Assembly until midnight of 14–15 August 1947 when, under the Indian Independence Act 1947, the Central Legislative Assembly and the Council of States ceased to exist and the Constituent Assembly of India assumed full powers for the governance of India.
+Mavalankar remained the President of the Central Legislative Assembly until midnight of 14–15 August 1947 when, under the Indian Independence Act 1947, the Central Legislative Assembly and the Council of State, the two Chambers of the Indian Legislature, ceased to exist and the Constituent Assembly of India assumed full powers for the governance of India.
 Just after independence, Mavalankar headed a committee constituted on 20 August 1947 to study and report on the need to separate the constitution-making role of the Constituent Assembly from its legislative role.
 Later, on the basis of this committee's recommendation, the legislative and constitution-making roles of the Assembly were separated and it was decided to have a speaker to preside over the Assembly during its functioning as a legislative body.
 Mavalankar was elected to the office of speaker of the Constituent Assembly (Legislative) on 17 November 1947.
 With the adoption of the Constitution of India on 26 November 1949, the nomenclature of the Constituent Assembly (Legislative) was changed to the Provisional Parliament.
 Mavalankar became the Speaker of the Provisional Parliament on 26 November 1949 and continued to occupy the office till the First Lok Sabha was constituted in 1952.

 On 15 May 1952, after the first general elections in independent India, Mavalankar, who was representing Ahmedabad for Congress, was elected the Speaker of the first Lok Sabha.
 The House carried the proposal with 394 votes, against the opponent's 55.
 In January 1956, Mavalankar suffered a heart attack and resigned his office.
 He died on 27 February 1956 in Ahmedabad after cardiac arrest, aged 67.

 His wife, Sushila Mavalankar, won the by poll caused by his death in 1956 unopposed.
 But she did not contest in 1957.
 His son Purushottam Mavalankar would later win this seat in 1972 by poll.